• Recipes

 briefly sauteing riced broccoli with oil, garlic and lemon.

-1. Start by heating two teaspoons of oil over medium-low heat.
+1. Heat two teaspoons of oil over medium-low heat.
 Add the garlic and cook for about 1 minute, stirring frequently so it doesn't brown.

-2. Add the riced broccoli to the pan and zest from about half of a small lemon.
+2. Add the riced broccoli to the pan plus zest from half of a lemon.
 Stir frequently and cook for about 1 minute or until the broccoli is bright green.
 Season with salt, pepper, and red pepper flakes, if desired.

-3. Squeeze about 1 tablespoon of lemon juice onto the broccoli.
+3. Squeeze a tablespoon of lemon juice onto the broccoli.
 Stir well and remove from heat.

 Serving Suggestions